 DEMOGRAPHIC TRANSITION THEORY OF POPULATION.
-The theory of demographic transition theory is the latest attempt made to provide a historical analysis into the population problems of developing countries.
+The population theory of demographic transition theory is the latest attempt made to provide a historical analysis of the population problems of developing countries.

 It tends to explain the reasons why all developed countries several years ago went through three identical stages of population history.